FlutterFlow/flutterflow-ui/README.md

 # flutterflow_ui

 `flutterflow_ui` simplifies the process of adding FlutterFlow-generated UI code to your Flutter projects.
-It streamlines integration, saving you time and effort in your Flutter app UI development.
+It streamlines integration, saving you time and effort in the UI development for your Flutter app.

 ## Generate code in your FlutterFlow project